Debut album - out now!

-Andrea’s self-produced debut CD Photograph was released in April 2009.
-It quickly reached number two in HMV Japan’s jazz chart, charting alongside the latest releases from Diana Krall and Melody Gardot.
-It also entered Rhapsody.com’s jazz chart at number 11 – while its original track Yosemite was chosen as ‘Download Of The Day’ on Allaboutjazz.com, and has been downloaded over 2,000 times to date.
+My self-produced debut album Photograph was released in 2009.
+It reached number two in HMV Japan’s jazz chart, sitting alongside the new releases from Diana Krall and Melody Gardot, and was a Staff Pick on Rhapsody.com.
+Its original track Yosemite was chosen as ‘Download Of The Day’ on Allaboutjazz.com, where it has been downloaded over 5,000 times to date.

 The players…